IJNDB-R - STUDENT COMPUTER AND INTERNET USE RULES

 Violating Copyrights – Copying, downloading, or sharing any type of copyrighted materials (including music or films) without the owner’s permission (see Board Policy EGAD – Copyright Compliance).
 The school unit assumes no responsibility for copyright violations by students;

-Copying Software – Copying software without the express authorization of the Technology Coordinator.
+Copying Software – Copying software without the express authorization of the Director of Educational Technology.
 Unauthorized copying of software is illegal and may subject the copier to substantial civil and criminal penalties.
 The school unit assumes no responsibility for illegal software copying by students;

 Plagiarism – Representing as one’s own work any materials obtained on the Internet (such as term papers, articles, music, etc.).
 When Internet sources are used in student work, the author, publisher, and website must be identified;